jswk/grunt-compress-deploy/README.md

 What elements must be preserved from the cleaning.
 Won't work if in `src` directory are files of the same names.

+#### proprietary
+Type: `Boolean`
+Default value: `false`

+If set to `true` targz is initialized with proprietary headers.
+Such behaviour causes errors if archive is created on a Mac OS X machine and deployed to a Linux server.
+See issue #3 for more information.

+#### archive_name
+Type: `String`
+Default value: `tmp.tar.gz`

+Name of the created and transferred archive.

 #### auth

 Usernames, passwords, and private key references are stored as a JSON object in a file named `.ftppass`.
 This file should be omitted from source control.
 It uses the following format: